Wenhan-Tan/tutorials/Deployment/Kubernetes/TensorRT-LLM_Multi-Node_Distributed_Models/README.md

     > [!Important]
     > Be sure to substitute the correct values for `<installation_name>` and `<custom_values>` in the example above.

-    For now, you also need to manually modify the path for Triton model repository in chart/templates/deployment.yaml at line 73 below:
+    For now, you also need to manually modify the path for Triton model repository in [deployment.yaml](chart/templates/deployment.yaml#L73) like below:
     ```bash
     {{- $model_path := printf "<path_to_triton_model_repo>" }}
     ```